Targeting mediating mechanisms of social disparities with an interventional effects framework, applied to the gender pay gap in Western Germany: Interventional effects for decomposing social disparities

 Based on the structural assumptions in Figure \ref{Structural assumptions to illustrate Approaches 1-3}, $\text{IE}_{\boldsymbol{I}|\boldsymbol{C}(obs)}$ is nonparametrically identified.
 Notably, it would also be identified under weaker assumptions, such as when $A$ and $Y$, or $A$ and $\boldsymbol{M}$, share unmeasured common causes (see Figure \ref{Structural assumptions to illustrate Approaches3} in the Appendix).

 \citet{Jackson} linked their proposed interventional framework to the twofold OB decomposition method.
-Building on their findings, the next section explores using the twofold OB decomposition for linear outcome models within Approaches 1-3.
+Building on their findings, the next section explores the use of the twofold OB decomposition for linear outcome models within Approaches 1-3.